Some posts contain compensated links. Please read this disclaimer for more info.

 There are some fascinating pieces of jewelry inside, as well as tons of ancient art.
 If you don’t know anything about the city’s history, you will be very pleasantly surprised by the size of the collection here, just like I was.
 It paints a vivid picture of the history of this place.

-The only mosque still in use in Niš today, Islam-aga’s mosque is the last public building the Ottoman empire built in the city.
+The only mosque still in use in Niš today, Islam-aga’s mosque, is the last public building the Ottoman empire built in the city.
 Once upon a time, there were no less than 19 mosques in the city, but this one is the only one that has preserved its original function.
-Many other mosques can be found inside the fortress, but they have either been repurposed and today serve as museums, or they have been abandoned altogether.
+Many other mosques can be found inside the fortress, but they have either been repurposed and today serve as museums or abandoned altogether.

 But that’s not all; it is interesting to see the church simply known as The Catholic Church (close to the National Museum) because this is the first Roman-Catholic parish in Serbia (people here are predominantly orthodox Christians).
 I must say it’s a stunning piece of architecture, especially on the inside.